 by Herb Stevenson

-Executive Development supports the client by bridging the gap and/or creating extended competence.
-Bridging the gap focuses on what is missing in the present level of performance.
-It builds on existing competencies by using them as pillars to build new competencies; often, competencies required by recent position changes and/or job responsibilities.
+Cross Cultural awareness supports the client by bridging the gap that can create extended competence.
+Bridging the gap focuses on what is missing in the present level of cross-cultural competence and diversity management.
+It builds on existing competencies by using them as pillars to discover new competencies; often, competencies required by recent position changes within the organization, the environment, and/or the recent future.
 Creating extended competence is forward thinking.
-It is known that present performance is more than adequate, but future positions or dreams require a larger skill base or an expanded mind-set or simply a greater self awareness in order to be effective for future challenges.
-Both approaches focus on expanding the capacity of the client.
+It may be known that present cross-cultural competency and diversity management is more than adequate, but future positions or dreams require a larger skill base or an expanded mind-set or simply a greater self awareness in order to be effective for future challenges.
+Both approaches focus on expanding the capacity of the diversity and the organization.

-Our Executive Development methods tend to be highly focused and require a major personal and professional commitment from the client.
-It is not for the feint-hearted as self awareness may reveal the tarnish under the glimmer of many past successes.
-It is the ability to examine the tarnish and discover new ways of being that leads to the profound changes.
+Cross Cultural awareness tends to be highly focused and requires a major personal and professional commitment from the client.
+It is not for the hardheaded or feint-hearted or white-knuckled as the process may reveal the tarnish under the glimmer of many past personal, professional, and/or organizational successes.
+It is the ability to examine the tarnish and discover new ways of being that leads to the profound changes resulting from becoming a Cross Cultural awareness.
 The process ranges from six to twenty-four months depending on the desire and depth the client seeks.
-The frequency of meeting is front-end loaded with weekly meetings for the first couple of months, then moving to biweekly and finally monthly meetings.
+The frequency of meeting is determined by the exigency of the moment.

 Please let us know if you found this article interesting or useful.
 We will not submit this information to any third parties.